payu-org/payu/docs/source/usage.rst

 name, but in this case, as it is a MOM5 experiment, the *control directory* is given the more accurate name ``mom5_bowl1``.

-As an example use case, consider a group of related experiments to explore the effect of changing the diffusivity.
+As an example use case, consider a group of related experiments, run sequentially from a single control directory, to explore the effect of changing the diffusivity.
 This requires a control experiment, one experiment where the diffusivity is halved compared to the control, and another experiment with doubled diffusivity.
 In this case, suitable branch names could be: ``control``, ``diff_halve``, ``diff_double``.